 Once the new IMP website is launched in early March the tools will also be available via the data diagnostic, a questionnaire that gives organisations tailored advice about what data they could collect and how to do that.
 It will be interesting to see how many organisations use the thematic tools and what they think of them…and whether there is demand for further developments in these areas, in the form or shared measurement or something else.

-If you explore one of these tools and have feedback for us - please get in touch!
+If you explore one of these tools and have feedback for us - please !